 There are also great short Summer Holiday Cricket Programs run all over the country that teach kids the basic skills and rules of cricket.
 These programs will often have visits from stars of the game and are the perfect school holiday activity.

 Basketball is a fast-paced, exciting sport for kids of all ages and genders.
-Most schools and many local parks will have a basketball court where your kids can play safely with other children from the neighbourhood.
+Most schools and many local parks will have a basketball court!
+Here your kids can play safely with other children from the neighbourhood.
 Basketball is great for developing cardiovascular fitness, agility, teamwork and confidence.

 Summer Basketball Camps are the perfect way for your kid to learn the basics and give basketball a try before committing to a competitive team for a full season.

-In the last 15 years the popularity of soccer has exploded due to the success of the A-League and also the success of the Australian Socceroos in international competition.
+In the last 15 years the popularity of soccer has exploded due to the success of the A-League.
+In addition, the success of the Australian Socceroos in international competition.

 For kids looking to develop their skills further there are 3-Day Soccer Training Camps run all over the country where your child will improve their co-ordination and control skills, whilst also getting to meet and play with kids of their same age and skill level.

 Another iconic Australian summer sport, Tennis combines a range of skills for kids who prefer individual sports and are quick decision makers.
-Great for developing fitness and hand-eye coordination, tennis can be played from a very young age, especially with specially developed balls and light racquets made specifically for younger children.
+Tennis is great for developing fitness and hand-eye coordination!
+The sport can be played from a very young age.
+Especially with specially developed balls and light racquets made specifically for younger children.
 Many of the Summer Tennis Skills Programs use this modified equipment making it a great way for your child to learn the fundamentals of tennis and see if they have what it takes to become the next Lleyton Hewitt or Roger Federer.

-Netball is a great team sport that combines a fast paced cardio workout with hand eye co-ordination and is ideal for developing teamwork and strategy.
+Netball is a great team sport that combines a fast paced cardio workout with hand eye co-ordination!
+It’s ideal for developing teamwork and strategy.
 A female dominated sport, netball is ideal for getting your daughter out and meeting new friends, learning new skills and most importantly having fun.

 Easy to learn and play for all ages and skill levels.
 Netball is a hugely popular sport in Australia and again there are numerous Netball Camps run over the school holidays so your child can participate and learn the skills of the game with experienced coaches and past players.